The Flask Mega-Tutorial Part VI: Profile Page and Avatars

 </div>

 The only interesting change here is the url_for() call that is used to generate the link to the profile page.
-Since the user profile view function takes a dynamic argument, the url_for() function receives a value for it as a keyword argument.
-Since this is a link that points to the logged in's user profile, I can use Flask-Login's current_user to generate the correct URL.
+Since the user profile view function takes a dynamic argument, the url_for() function receives a value for this part of the URL as a keyword argument.
+Because this is a link that points to the logged-in user's profile, I can use Flask-Login's current_user to generate the correct URL.

 User Profile Page